floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

       allowChangingOptInStatus: false
     ```
 11. Verify Kibana users' role assignment\
-    The role names intended for use in a multitenancy-enabled environment have not been modified between the 1.x.x and 2.0.0 versions of Search Guard.
+    The role names intended for use in a Multi-Tenancy-enabled environment have not been modified between the 1.x.x and 2.0.0 versions of Search Guard.
 However, the role definitions were changed.
 Therefore, if you are using custom roles that allow users to access Kibana, you should upgrade your role definitions.
 Each user needs access to at least one tenant.
 Otherwise, the user lacking any tenant access cannot log into Kibana.
 This is especially important in the context of private tenant removal or when you deprive users of global tenant access.
-The privilege of accessing the global tenant can be revoked by disabling the global tenant in the multitenancy configuration file (`sg_frontend_multi_tenancy.yml`) or when you do not assign to your users a role, which grants access to the global tenant.
+The privilege of accessing the global tenant can be revoked by disabling the global tenant in the Multi-Tenancy configuration file (`sg_frontend_multi_tenancy.yml`) or when you do not assign to your users a role, which grants access to the global tenant.
 The build-in role `SGS_KIBANA_USER` allows the global tenant access, whereas the role `SGS_KIBANA_USER_NO_GLOBAL_TENANT` does not.
 12. Start Kibana\
     When the new Kibana version is started, the Kibana carries out data migration of its saved objects.
 13. Upgrade verification\